BigDataBiology/AMPSphereWebsite/docs/help_amp_pages.md

             sin(delta) is the sine of the angle delta in radians having the periodic structure divided into
-                       windows (for this calculus it is 100)
+                       windows (100°)

             cos(delta) is the cosine of the angle delta in radians having the periodic structure divided into
-                       windows (for this calculus it is 100)
+                       windows (100°)
 ```

-The charge, instability index and isoelectric point were calculated as mentioned in the previous section and can be compared
+The charge, instability index, and isoelectric point were calculated as mentioned
-against AMP and non-AMP sets using Z-score as shown in the **Fig. 2d-f**.
+in the previous section and compared against AMP and non-AMP sets using Z-score as
+shown in **Fig. 2d-f**.

+Usually, in globular proteins, helices have one face oriented toward the hydrophobic
-The helical wheel (**Fig. 3**) is useful to illustrate the properties of alpha-helices, such as the concentration of
+core and the other is solvent-exposed.
+The helical wheel (**Fig. 3**) illustrates this
+property of alpha-helices, through the concentration of hydrophobic amino acids on one
-hydrophobic amino acids on one side of the helix, with polar or hydrophilic amino acids on the other.
+side of the helix, with polar or hydrophilic amino acids on the other.

 <figure class="figure">
     <img style="float: center;" src="figures/helicalwheel_AMP10.000_000.png" width="300" height="300">
     <figcaption class="figure-caption">Fig. 3.
-Amino acids helical wheel with the hydrophobic moment indicated.</figcaption>
+Amino acids helical wheel with the H-moment indicated.</figcaption>
 </figure>

-<br/>The helical wheel is drawn in a rotating manner where the angle of rotation between consecutive amino acids is 100°.
+<br/>Helical wheels draw the protein residues in a rotation of 100° between consecutive amino acids.
-This is usually found in globular proteins, where one face of the helix is oriented toward the hydrophobic core and
-the another is solvent-exposed.
-The H-moment and direction is shown inside the wheel pointing to its maximum.
+The H-moment and direction showed inside the wheel point to its maximum momentum. **Fig. 3** plotted
-The function used in this graph as well as its color codes were taken from [modlAMP](https://doi.org/10.1093/bioinformatics/btx285).
-The residues are colored by the amphipathic scale:
+using [modlAMP](https://doi.org/10.1093/bioinformatics/btx285) has a color code for amphiphilicity
+of residues available in the module as it follows:

 ```
 The amphipatic color code from modlAMP uses 8 colors: